Guide on Bluetooth location beacon

 To use Bluetooth Location Beacons, you may need some additional equipment,

-- App: Typically, Bluetooth Location Beacons require an app for providing visitors location and navigation triggered content via their tablets and smartphone.
-Organizations have to choose between branded and generic apps, usually.
+- App: Typically, Bluetooth Location Beacons require an app for providing visitors with location and navigation-triggered content via their tablets and smartphones.
+Organizations usually have to choose between branded and generic apps, usually.
 Branded apps are mostly preferred because they do a better job of promoting the organization.
 This is because branded apps are dedicated to customers who are using only their content.

 - Content Management System (CMS): A CMS allows you to place Bluetooth Location Beacons, establish floor plans, control the content, and set up trigger points.
 CMS is usually maintained by the system provider and is mostly hosted online.